tcpalmer/nina-scheduler/sequencer/notes.md

 If a trigger added by a plugin needs to know the current target, it should be added directly to the Target Scheduler Container so it can work with the dynamic targets managed by that container.

 {: .warning }
-Usage of any non-core plugin in a sequence using a Target Scheduler Container should be thoroughly tested before unattended use.
+Usage of any sequence elements added by a plugin in a sequence using a Target Scheduler Container should be thoroughly tested before unattended use.